projectcalico/calico/networking/workloads-outside-cluster.md

 ---
-title: Configure workload access outside the cluster
+title: Configure NAT to enable internet access for workloads
-description: Enable and disable internet access for your workloads.
+description: Enable and disable internet access for workloads.
 canonical_url: '/networking/workloads-outside-cluster'
 ---

 ### Big picture

-With all {{site.prodname}} networking options, you can enable and disable internet access for your workloads.
+With all {{site.prodname}} networking options, you can enable and disable internet access for workloads.

 ### Value

-You control which {{site.prodname}} IP pools are subject to outbound NAT to enable public and private network connections and allow single IP address communication.
+You control which {{site.prodname}} IP pools are subject to outbound NAT to enable public and private network connections, and allow single IP address communication.

 ### Features